codesydney/solreiki/README.md

 <br/>
 <s> - As agreed, any future Code.Sydney meeting request will be booked via https://www.code.sydney/contact.</s>
 <br/>
- - Proceed on applying the fonts and colours as proposed
  <s> - We discussed Code.Sydney's interest for SolReiki to have full control of their content by providing the option to manage their blog entries themselves and more importantly manage products/services from Ovatu.
 In both cases, dependency on developers is eliminated</s>